GridOPTICS/GridPACK/docs/user_manual/sphinx/Section9-ApplicationModules.rst

 buses whose generator reactive power output exceeds the specified ``Qmax`` or ``Qmin`` limits are switched to PQ buses and the power flow is re-solved.
 The ``maxQlimIterations`` parameter (default 3) controls the maximum number of outer PV-to-PQ switching iterations.

+The ``SwitchedShunt`` parameter (default ``false``) enables automatic switched shunt voltage control.
+When enabled, buses with switched shunt data (MODSW=1 for discrete or MODSW=2 for continuous control) are monitored after each Newton-Raphson convergence.
+If the controlled bus voltage falls outside the ``[VSWLO, VSWHI]`` deadband, the shunt susceptance is adjusted: discrete mode switches one capacitor or reactor bank step per iteration, while continuous mode adjusts B smoothly toward the deadband midpoint.
+Cycle detection locks shunts that oscillate between two states.
+Shunts with ``SWREM`` set to a nonzero bus number regulate voltage at that remote bus instead of the local bus.

+The ``LTC`` parameter (default ``false``) enables load tap changer (LTC) control on transformers.
+Transformers with COD1=1 in their PSS/E data (or a nonzero CONT bus in v23 transformer adjustment records) automatically adjust their tap ratios to regulate voltage at the controlled bus within the ``[VMI, VMA]`` deadband.
+Tap ratios are adjusted by one discrete step per controller iteration, bounded by ``[RMI, RMA]``.
+The step size is computed from the tap range and number of tap positions (NTP), or read directly from the STEP field when available.
+Cycle detection prevents tap hunting.

+The ``maxControllerIterations`` parameter (default 10) sets the maximum number of outer controller iterations.
+This limit is shared by all active controls (Q-limits, switched shunts, LTC, and IREG remote voltage regulation).
+When only Q-limits are active, the ``maxQlimIterations`` parameter is used for backward compatibility.

 This is a minimal example and more options for the solver can be used.
 Readers are encouraged to look at the examples that are copied into the powerflow directory as part of the build.